asagi4/comfyui-prompt-control/README.md

 ## PCApplySettings
 Applies the give default values from `PCScheduleSettings` to a schedule

+## PCPromptFromSchedule

+Extracts a text prompt from a schedule; also logs it to the console.
+LoRAs are *not* included in the text prompt, though they are logged.

 ## PromptControlSimple
 This node exists purely for convenience.
 It's a combination of `PromptToSchedule`, `ScheduleToCond`, `ScheduleToModel` and `FilterSchedule` such that it provides as output a model, positive conds and negative conds, both with and without any specified filters applied.